danibaumann/dnb-typeahead/README.md

 ## Usage

 Change the 'this.host', 'this.port' and 'this.protocol' variables to your internal API proxy in the dnb.js file.
-This needs to be done to avaoid CORS errors.
-Please also see the dnb-api Repo for further details.
+Please also see the [dnb-api-relay Repo](https://github.com/danibaumann/dnb-api-relay) for further details.

 - Version: 0.1.0
 - License: MIT